rhaker/react-native-select-contact-android/README.md

 2) User denies access to the addressbook

 3) The user takes longer than 45 seconds to pick a contact.

+4) User hits the back button and never picks a contact.

 ## Acknowledgements and Special Notes